EWK20/EWK20/README.md

 - 👋 Hi, I’m @EWK20
-- 👀 I’m interested in software engineering
+- 👀 I’m a full stack software engineer
-- 🌱 I’m currently learning Python, C, C++, React.js
+- 🌱 I’m currently learning Golang, Java, Next.js, Azure
-- 💞️ I’m a recent graduate who studied Electro-Mechanical Engineering, but has taken interest in the software aspect
+- 💞️ I studied Electro-Mechanical Engineering, but took an interest in the software engineering and have been learning since I graduated.
 - 📫 You can reach me @ echez.kojo@gmail.com

 <!---